Are you planning to start your e-commerce store online?

 Google will view it as duplicate content and penalize your website.
 In fact, there are chances Google may not index your website in the first place.

-Therefore, one of the key Magento SEO technique is to optimize product descriptions and image alt-tags for better search engine rankings.
+Therefore, one of the key Magento SEO techniques is to optimize product descriptions and image alt-tags for better search engine rankings.
 You can optimize the following things for Magento SEO:-

 - Enable Search-friendly URLs in Magento 2 for the category and product pages.